-“Body contouring procedures such as liposuction can permanently and effectively remove belly fat and love handles, including, to correct disproportionate thigh and hip.
-Non-invasive treatments such as Ultherapy, PICO skin lasers, wrinkle-smoothing injections and dermal fillers can lift sagging skin, remove pigmentation, erase fine lines, fill up sunken cheeks and enhance facial features,” explains Dr Ivan Puah, who has over 20 years of clinical experience.
+“Body contouring procedures such as liposuction can permanently and effectively remove the belly fat and love handles, including to correct disproportionate thigh and hip.
+Non-invasive treatments such as Ultherapy, Pico skin lasers, anti-wrinkle injections and dermal fillers can lift sagging skin, remove pigmentation, erase fine lines, fill up sunken cheeks, and enhance facial features,” explains Dr Ivan Puah, who has over 20 years of clinical experience.

 Developed by Dr Ivan Puah, the MDC-Sculpt®️ Lipo technique is a unique and multidimensional proprietary surgical approach that optimises liposuction results while keeping the risks and surgical side effects to a minimum.
-The approach allows Dr Puah to remove a large fat volume and carry out precise body sculpting with minimal incisions, thus less scarring.
+The approach allows Dr Puah to remove a large fat volume and carry out precise body sculpting with minimal incisions, thus, less scarring.
 The process is also gentler on the patient’s body.
 Therefore, downtime is lesser, and recovery is faster than traditional liposuction.
-It can be performed on any parts of the body, from double chin, arms, armpits, back, abdomen, waist, hips, thighs, knees and even calves.
+It can be performed on any body part, from a double chin, arms, armpits, back, abdomen, waist, hips, thighs, knees, and even calves.

-“It is a misconception that liposuction is only about removing as much fat as possible without any due consideration for the body shape of the patient, skin laxity and muscle condition.
+“It is a misconception that liposuction is only about removing as much fat as possible without considering the patient's body shape, skin laxity, and muscle condition.
 Each body shape is unique; therefore, the surgical approach must be tailored to each individual’s condition.
-Liposuction is akin to 30% science, and 70% art; removing fat successfully is only part of the job.
-To produce a good result, precise sculpting needs to be done so that the end result is a pleasing and natural-looking contour that the patient will appreciate,” explains Dr Puah, who is also the Chairman of the Lipo Peer Review Committee in Singapore.
+Liposuction is akin to 30% science and 70% art; removing fat successfully is only part of the job.
+To produce a good result, precise sculpting needs to be done so that the result is a pleasing and natural-looking contour that the patient will appreciate,” explains Dr Puah, the Chairman of the Lipo Peer Review Committee in Singapore.

-Dr Puah is of the opinion that, no matter how sophisticated science and technology are, a doctor’s talents, skills, experiences and sense of beauty still play a significant role in how well a body shaping treatment turns out.
+Dr Puah believes that, no matter how sophisticated science and technology are, a doctor’s talents, skills, experiences, and sense of beauty still play a significant role in how well a body-shaping treatment turns out.

 Read more about modern liposuction: Modern Liposuction In Singapore: Everything You Need To Know!